SurajSonawane2415/MazeBlaze/documention/Readme.md

 ## Description Of Functions Used

-Certainly, I'll format the descriptions using the format you provided:

 1.
 ```c
 void LFR()
 ```
-   - This function helps the robot explore a maze by following the Left Follow Rule.
+   - **Description:** This function helps the robot explore a maze by following the Left Follow Rule.
 It detects nodes by using LSA sensor(Line Sensor Array) and take turns according to the type of node.

 2.
 ```c
 void Leftturn()
 ```
-   - Description: This function tells the bot to turn left by following specific rules for accurate navigation.
+   - **Description:** This function tells the bot to turn left by following specific rules for accurate navigation.

 3.
 ```c
 void Rightturn()
 ```
-   - Description: This function function tells the bot to turn right by following specific rules for accurate navigation.
+   - **Description:** This function function tells the bot to turn right by following specific rules for accurate navigation.

 4.
 ```c
 void Uturn()
 ```
-   - Description: This function tells the bot to make a U-turn, which means turning around completely to go in the opposite direction, following specific navigation rules.
+   - **Description:** This function tells the bot to make a U-turn, which means turning around completely to go in the opposite direction, following specific navigation rules.

 5.
 ```c
 void simplify_path()
 ```
-   - Removes all the redundancies from store_path[] and stores the shortest path in another array called final_run[].
+   - **Description:** Removes all the redundancies from store_path[] and stores the shortest path in another array called final_run[].

 6.
 ```c